Certificates of Insurance Coverage

 - Students who are not in a paid status are not covered by the University’s insurance and are strictly prohibited from operating a state vehicle, i.e., courtesy faculty and/or fellows (receiving a stipend).

 Our coverage limits are set at $200,000.00 for any one claim and $300,000.00 in the aggregate for any one occurrence.
 As a State Institution, University of Florida cannot agree to add outside entities as Additional Insureds on our liability policies, or agree to indemnify them.

 - A certificate of coverage is a document providing evidence of such insurance coverage providing certain conditions are met as outlined in the coverage section above.

 - The Departmental Human Resource Representative is the requester of the certificate/s.
 The HR rep. will complete the attached request form.
 If your request is approved, the link to obtain the certificates of coverage will be forwarded to you.

-Directions: Complete the attached Certificate of Coverage request form, save and send as email attachment to email@example.com.
+Directions: Complete the Certificate of Coverage request form and submit.
 If your request is approved, you will be sent a link to download a copy of the Certificate/s of Coverage.